saildot4k/saildot4k.github.io/docs/crystal-chips/index.md

         v1.2 then would need to flash the 2.0 firmware.
 Eventually I shall script to ask user if they have installed the larger dataflash.
         Go to BM/FWS/LATEST delete all but "FWARE20.CCI".
 Rename to "FWARE12DEV0.CCI".
 Then upgrade firmware choosing option 1.

-## Devices supported to run homebrew from
+## BootManager Run/Install/Remove device support
 | CD/DVD           | USB Exfat/Fat    | Memory Card      | MMCE device      | HDD              | PC Host          |
 | :--------------: | :--------------: | :--------------: | :--------------: | :--------------: | :--------------: |
 | :material-check: | :material-check: | :material-check: | :material-check: | :material-check: | :material-check: |